 - When choosing an advisor, pay close attention to their fee structure.
 Are they fee-only, which means they earn compensation only based on the services they provide directly you?
 Or are they fee-based, which means they may also receive commissions from third parties for sales or referrals?
 In many cases, there is less room for a potential conflict of interest when working with a fee-only advisor.

-- Personalize your search using SmartAsset’s financial advisor matching tool.
-It links you with up to three local financial advisors, vetted by us, after you answer a few questions about your goals and financial situation.
+- Narrow down your search for an advisor by using SmartAsset’s free financial advisor matching tool.
+It links you with up to three local financial advisors, with the final choice of who to work with being up to you.